 Diane Back, Secretary

-Diane is a Masters of Social Work candidate concentrating on Community Organizing with Children, Youth & Family, while also pursuing a minor concentration in Interpersonal Practice and a School Social Worker specialization.
+Diane is a Masters of Social Work graduate from the University of Michigan with a concentration in Community Organizing with Children, Youth & Family; minor in Interpersonal Practice; and a School Social Worker specialization.
 She received her bachelor’s degree in Family Studies from the University of Maryland.
 In addition to her part-time work at the National Center for Institutional Diversity, she participates as a member of the School of Social Work Curriculum Committee, and interns with the School Social Worker and Social Justice advocates at Novi High School.
 Her past internship was at Bright Futures, a 21st Century funded after-school program addressing youth voice and needs for at-risk youth.
 Specializations include communications, event/ project management, and business development.
 She is passionate about promoting youth voice, social justice and dialogue – with a desire to continue advocating for youth and access to education; she dedicates her spare time towards food justice and sustainability issues.